Q: Can Dr. Alexander perform a child custody evaluation for my family?

 Q: How easy is it to schedule a child custody evaluation with Dr. Alexander?

-A: Dr. Alexander only performs two child custody evaluations per calendar year.
+A: Dr. Alexander only performs a few child custody evaluations per calendar year.
 This is because these evaluations are very time-intensive and are not the sole focus of Dr. Alexander's practice.

 In addition, parties wanting a child custody evaluation with Dr. Alexander will need to keep the following in mind: